IMI07/Archipilot/README.md

 ## 📄 License

-MIT – see LICENSE file.
+AGPL-3.0 – see LICENSE file.